daegalus/dart-uuid/README.md

 [![](https://drone.io/daegalus/dart-uuid/status.png)](https://drone.io/daegalus/dart-uuid/latest)

-## v0.3.0 is a big breaking change.
-Please make sure if you update to this version you are aware of the changes.
+## v0.4.0 is a unbreaking big breaking change, in turn making a breaking change.
+## Please make sure if you update to this version you are aware of the changes.

 # dart-uuid